 The stigma is crushing.
 It affects self-esteem, relationships, and mental well-being.
 And it keeps people from seeking help.

 For migrant sex workers from Southeast Asia or mainland China, the barriers multiply.
 Language issues, cultural differences, fear of deportation or legal consequences.
 All of this makes accessing care nearly impossible.
+Organisations like Zi Teng operate in Cantonese and Mandarin and understand these realities from the inside.

 So yes, you can sell sex, but only if you work alone, in isolation, without any of the safety measures that come from working with others.
 This legal framework pushes sex workers into unsafe situations and makes them vulnerable to violence and exploitation.